cosmiconfig/cosmiconfig/README.md

 [![codecov](https://codecov.io/gh/davidtheclark/cosmiconfig/branch/main/graph/badge.svg)](https://codecov.io/gh/davidtheclark/cosmiconfig)

-> **MAINTAINERS WANTED!** If you're interested in taking over and maintaining Cosmiconfig, please let @davidtheclark know (with an issue or email).
-I'd like to hand over the keys completely, so I'm looking for **owners**, not people who just want to merge a PR or two!
-You can make the decisions about what happens in v8 and subsequent versions, how the package balances stability and opinionated features, and so on.
-Take a look at open issues and PRs to learn about possibilities that have been on people's minds over the years.

 Cosmiconfig searches for and loads configuration for your program.

 It features smart defaults based on conventional expectations in the JavaScript ecosystem.